 Taking bupropion increases your chances of quitting smoking.
 It approximately doubles the chances of giving up smoking long-term.1 It doesn't contain nicotine, which is important to some people.
 Bupropion can delay weight gain after quitting for some people.

 - Start taking bupropion 1 to 2 weeks before you plan to stop smoking.

-- Take one tablet (150 mg) once a day for three days, then take one tablet twice a day, for at least seven weeks.
+- Take one tablet (150 mg) once a day for three days, then take one tablet two times a day, for at least seven weeks.

 - There should bee at least eight hours between doses.